aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

 <p>Install PyTorch via pip</p>
 <pre><code>pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu</code></pre>

 Other required modules are listed in each notebook.
-Please install acoordingly.
+Please install accordingly.

 ## Contents
 The repositories include the following materials:
   1. Model training.ipynb [Contains codes for data pre-processing, CNN architecture, training loop, and model evaluation]
   2. Inference on unseen data.ipynb [Contains codes for inferring unseen data using the trained model]
-  3. CNN8.pt [Our best performing model in a state dictionary format]
-  4. data [Folder consisting of sample data]

 Part of the codes were adopted from several repositories: